Who is a refugee?

 How many refugees are resettled in the U.S.?

 In recent years the annual admissions levels for refugees has been set at 76,000 persons.
-Each year, after consultation with Congress, the U.S. Department of State, and refugee-related agencies, the President signs a Presidential Determination regarding the number of refugees to be resettled in the U.S. The 2013 Presidential Determination allows for up to 70,000 refugees.
+Each year, after consultation with Congress, the U.S. Department of State, and refugee-related agencies, the President signs a Presidential Determination regarding the number of refugees to be resettled in the U.S. In 2013 69,730 refugees were resettled in the U.S. The 2014 Presidential Determination allows for up to 70,000 refugees.

 How many refugees are resettled in Colorado?

-Last year, 1797 refugees were resettled in Colorado.
-In 2013, 2300 refugees are projected to be resettled in Colorado.
+Last year, 2199 refugees, asylees and secondaries were resettled in Colorado.
 (Click here for additional data.)

 Where are refugees resettled in Colorado?

 The majority of refugees are resettled in the Denver metro area.
-Approximately 100 refugees are resettled in Colorado Springs each year.
+Approximately 100 refugees are resettled in Colorado Springs and Greeley each year.

 Where do refugees come from?